Pete Ricketts: Second Amendment

 As governor, Ricketts designated Nebraska as a "sanctuary state" for the Second Amendment.
 He believes mental illness causes most mass shootings and has been critical of Biden's support for gun control.

-Economy

-Ricketts is a proponent of fiscal conservatism and tax cuts.
-He signed legislation providing $12.7 billion in tax relief as governor of Nebraska.
-Ricketts was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

 Personal life

 Ricketts is Catholic and is a member of the Knights of Columbus and a Knight of the Holy Sepulchre.
+He is married to Susanne Shore, a Democrat, and endorsed her 2026 candidacy for a seat on the University of Nebraska Board of Regents.